vishnuvardhan-jadava/Movie_Recommendation_System/README.md

 requirements -> contain the required libraries to see the frontend implementation

-Movie_Recommendation_System -> contains code for data loading, cleaning, transformation, storing data into pickle file, popular movies data, recommendations code, etc.
+Movie_Recommendation_System.ipynb -> contains code for data loading, cleaning, transformation, storing data into pickle file, popular movies data, recommendations code, etc.

 app.py -> contains code for front end implementation for the movie recommendation.